Bergamo

 Cost Of Living

-The cost of living in Bergamo is moderate compared to other Italian cities.
-Groceries, dining out, and accommodation are reasonably priced, making it an affordable destination for travelers.
-Transportation costs are also budget-friendly, with options like buses and trains to explore the region.
+The cost of living in Bergamo is relatively moderate compared to other European cities.
+Rent, groceries, and dining out are reasonably priced, making it a budget-friendly destination for travelers.
+Public transportation and entertainment costs are also affordable, allowing visitors to enjoy the city without breaking the bank.

 Other